 We had the honor and privilege of interviewing esteemed writer and pediatrician, Dr. Dana Suskind – author of Parent Nation – and getting her take, first-hand, on where the United States stands in relation to other countries in terms of providing support for young children and their families.
 The truth is quite shocking.

 Instant New York Times Bestseller (as well as the Wall Street Journal and USA Today bestseller) and written by Suskind, Parent Nation offers a powerful blueprint for a society that helps all families meet the developmental needs of their children.
 Weaving together the latest science on the developing brain with stories of families from all walks of life, Dr. Suskind shows that the status quo— scores of parents left to shoulder the enormous responsibility of early childhood care and education on their own —is not only unsustainable, but deeply detrimental to children, families, and society.

-Dana Suskind, MD, is Founder and Co-Director of the TMW Center for Early Learning + Public Health, Director of the Pediatric Cochlear Implant Program, and Professor of Surgery, Pediatrics, and Public Policy (affiliated) at the University of Chicago.
+Dana Suskind, MD, is Founder and Co-Director of the TMW Center for Early Learning + Public Health, Founder of the Pediatric Cochlear Implant Program, and Professor of Surgery, Pediatrics, and Public Policy (affiliated) at the University of Chicago.
 Her research and clinical life is dedicated to optimizing foundational brain development and preventing early cognitive disparities and their lifelong impact.
 Her work is focused in particular on helping parents leverage their power as brain architects.

 Dr. Suskind is the author of Thirty Million Words: Building a Child’s Brain.
 She is a member of the American Academy of Pediatrics and a Fellow for the Council on Early Childhood.
 Her work has been profiled by numerous media outlets, including the New York Times, The Economist, Forbes, NPR, and Freakonomics.